 In spite of hyperbole, what makes the text so confronting is its ability to not only identify feelings of apprehension and frustration, but characterise them in ways we can easily conceptualise.
 Even if the character is spinning a narrative in his mind about his human-ness, the emotions that he manifests are all too relatable, and his angsty generalisations we can’t help but follow.

 However, there is a difference between exploring the feelings of angst and acting out with angst, and sometimes Dazai’s character becomes too pitiful to be completely sympathetic with.
 While acknowledging the perceptual skewing of mental illness, the way in which others are treated shows a profound rejection of the anti-human ideals Yōzō seems concerned with.
-His mistreatment of women in particular almost romanticises the objectification of them, and read to me as petty just as it was misogynistic.
-Being tortured often teeters on being inconsiderate, and most instances that line was crossed.
-It becomes hard to gauge whether Yōzō is cognitively competent, as his introspective descriptions would rely on a high amount of emotional intelligence, something absent from all of his social interaction.
+His mistreatment of women in particular almost romanticises the objectification of them, and read to me as petty, just as it was misogynistic.
+What authors conceptualise as a “tortured” character, and the internal journey they must undergo, often teeters on being inconsiderate, and in most instances that line was crossed.
+It becomes hard to gauge whether Yōzō is cognitively competent, as his introspective descriptions rely on a high amount of emotional intelligence, but is absent from all of his social interactions.

 Dazai’s egoism sometimes blunts the expressions of alienation he attempts to convey.
 But his disturbing, self-analytical writing is harrowing, and truly touches on the anxiety which lines the casing of ourselves.
-I can read A Shameful life and feel validated in the destructive, self-inflating thoughts I find myself pondering, though Yōzō’s form of expression felt more self-fulfilling than productive.
+I can read A Shameful life and feel validated in the destructive, self-inflating thoughts I find myself dabbling with in difficult times, though Yōzō’s behaviour in response to these feelings felt more self-fulfilling than productive.
 However, your perception of Yōzō should not deter you from reading this piece; its exceptional prose and explorative dedication to our inner alienation creates a high compelling, and highly confronting read.

 This product was provided to the reviewer in the form of a review copy.
 Irrespective of this fact, the article remains completely unbiased, and contains the reviewer’s thoughts only.